Foods to Avoid or Greatly Minimize for our Meats & Sweets Approach

 A few signs of sluggish thyroid is poor metabolism and circulation, small clumps of hair falling out, unable to sleep deeply throughout the night, moody, difficulty losing weight, and cold hands and feet, to name a few.

 Talk to your doctor if experiencing any of the above symptoms.
 If he/she tests your Thyroid hormone levels to be 'normal' yet you are still experiencing symptoms, it could be still related to sluggish thyroid function that is just not out of their standardized range.
 A change of diet, and thyroid glandular supplementation may help.

-For those interested, Don and I offer Health Coaching.
-During a health coaching session, we help you customize a healthy diet for your particular preferences and needs.
-Interested in trying health coaching?
-Contact me, or call us at our Scottsdale, Arizona clinic at 602-954-8016.
+For those interested, Don and I offer one on one Health Coaching.
+During a health coaching session, we help you customize a healthy diet for your particular preferences and needs. and make supplement recommendations, including herbs as needed.
+Learn more.
+Or, Contact us with questions, or to get started.